-From their first year at UTS, students develop musical skills through the study of instrumental music.
-The 6-year music program includes performance techniques, theory, history, composition, leadership and interdisciplinary opportunities, and professional collaborations.
-Beyond the classroom, music ensembles and co-curricular opportunities include choirs, chamber strings, junior and senior string orchestras, taiko drumming, junior and symphonic bands, music recording and production, and stage band.
+From their first year at UTS, students develop musical, creative, and collaborative skills through the study of instrumental music.
+The 6-year music program includes performance techniques, theory, history, composition, leadership, community engagement, interdisciplinary opportunities, and professional collaborations.
+Music students have the opportunity to choose from a wide range of ensembles and co-curricular opportunities including choirs, chamber strings, junior and senior string orchestras, symphony orchestra, taiko drumming, stage band, junior and symphonic bands, and music recording and production.

-Most significantly, the Music Program fosters a life-long love of music and the arts and equips students with the tools to express themselves through music.
+The Music Program fosters a life-long love of music and the arts and equips students with the tools to express themselves through music.

 Students delve into drawing, painting, sculpture, printmaking, and interdisciplinary studies to create original works and better understand the creative process.
 School-wide exhibitions give arts students the chance to learn about curation and showcase their art, and, in recent years, senior students have created projects for Nuit Blanche, a city-wide all-night exhibtion of public installations.